renproject/swapperd/docs/src/source/index.html.md

 # Swaps

-Executing an atomic swap requires two parties to participate an interactive swapping process.
+Executing an atomic swap requires two parties to participate in an interactive swapping process.
 This interactive swapping process will either result in both parties exchanging their tokens, or both parties keeping their tokens.

 Before beginning an atomic swap, it is assumed that the two parties: